 Take relaxation to a new level by visiting Hangzhou’s West Lake during your time teaching English in China.
 This gorgeous spot, dotted with big trees, lily pads, and Chinese locals of all ages enjoying calm pleasantries, is the perfect respite to walk about town.
 Though only a few hours by train from Shanghai, Hangzhou’s laid-back vibes feel like a world of difference.

 6. Hong Kong

 DISNEYLAND!!
 Who knew that Mickey can also speak Cantonese?
 If theme parks and amusement rides aren’t really your style, you’ll love hiking the tropical mountains to uncover hidden Buddhist statues or taking your credit card to some of the best shopping streets in all of Asia.
 Wash it all down with a tall glass of iced milk tea with boba, then catch a rugby match on TV at one of the many up and coming pubs.
 You won’t forget Hong Kong’s unique blend of east and west any time soon (and why would you want to?
-It’s awesome, a must-see).
+It’s awesome).

 7. Tiger Leaping Gorge

 For our TEFL teaching friends who love to “get away from it all” and lose themselves in nature, this two night, three-day hike in Yunnan province will be an experience to remember.
 Take a bus up early in the morning after a low key night in Kunming.
 Start walking and prepare yourself for a tough climb—the 27 bends have no mercy—but your work will be rewarded with one of the most stunning views you can find in all of China.